Distributed routing and media networks will change the way content is moved within a facility.

 If 10GigE paths are switched to servers and workstations, more than one uncompressed 1.5Gb/s HD stream could be supported.
 100Gb/s is close to standardization and commercial deployment and may support 50 1.5Gb/s streams.

 With 10GigE paths to devices on a 100GigE network, the integration of SDI and IP routing in broadcast facilities becomes attainable.
 The limitations of dedicated ports to distributed routing nodes can be resolved with 100Gb/s single-cable interconnects.
 It is not all that far-fetched; 40Gb/s Infiniband and OC 768 exist now.
-A 100Gb/s link has recently been implemented between New York and metro Washington, DC.

 It is time to plan ahead for the inevitable, all file-based production work-flow.
 The routing of compressed content should be considered as part of the overall facility routing system.